adobe/aepsdk-edgeidentity-android/Documentation/AEPEdgeIdentity.md

 ## Testing tips with Android advertising identifier
 In Android, users are opted-in to ad ID tracking by default.
 They can choose to opt out of tracking in Android Settings at the device level.
 Developers using ad ID should get ad ID from the API each time it is used, as permissions for ad tracking and/or the value of the ID itself may be changed at any time.
-- In older versions of Android, the ad ID opt-in/out is a toggle, where the existing ad ID value remains unchanged.
+- In some Android environments, the ad ID opt-in/out is a toggle where the existing ad ID value remains unchanged.

 [<img src="./assets/old_adid_setting_optin.png" alt="Old ad ID settings page - opt-in state" width="210"/>](./assets/old_adid_setting_optin.png)
 [<img src="./assets/old_adid_setting_optout_prompt.png" alt="Old ad ID settings page - opt-out prompt" width="210"/>](./assets/old_adid_setting_optout_prompt.png)
 [<img src="./assets/old_adid_setting_optout.png" alt="Old ad ID settings page - opt-out state" width="210"/>](./assets/old_adid_setting_optout.png)

-- In newer versions of Android, the ad ID opt-in/out is a delete, where the existing ad ID value is deleted and replaced by an all-zero ad ID until the ad ID is recreated by user selection.
+- In other Android environments, the ad ID opt-in/out is a delete, where the existing ad ID value is deleted and replaced by an all-zero ad ID until the ad ID is recreated by user selection.

 [<img src="./assets/new_adid_setting_optin.png" alt="New ad ID settings page - opt-in state" width="210"/>](./assets/new_adid_setting_optin.png)
 [<img src="./assets/new_adid_setting_optout.png" alt="New ad ID settings page - opt-out state" width="210"/>](./assets/new_adid_setting_optout.png)